 Comet Lulin at its best

-Here You can see our image showing the rendez-vous between the comet and the planet:
+Yesterday, Lulin was just 2 degrees south-southwest of Saturn.
+Below you can see our image showing the rendez-vous between the comet and the planet (click on it for a bigger version):

 While here there is an animation showing the motion of the comet in 5 minutes (this week the comet is moving at over 5° per day):

 Because of the particular geometry between Earth, comet and Sun we see the comet Lulin showing a nice sunward pointing dust tail (antitail) along with a ion tail.
+This diagram shows the geometry of Comet Lulin's tail and anti-tail (click on it for a bigger version):

 For more information and images please check also our past posts about this nice comet:

-By E. Guido & G. Sostero
+By Ernesto Guido & Giovanni Sostero

 Friday, February 20, 2009